Morning Buzz with Chaplain King

-NAVAL AIR STATION SIGONELLA, Italy (Oct.
-1, 2025) An interview with Lt.
+NAVAL AIR STATION SIGONELLA, Italy (Nov.
+12, 2025) An interview with Lt.
 Cmdr.
-Marian King, command chaplain, to discuss upcoming events within the organization.
-American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoW personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist Seaman Anthony Garro)
+Marian King, command chaplain, to discuss the importance of not taking small things personally.
+American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
+(U.S. Navy audio by Mass Communication Specialist 2nd Class Eloise A. Johnson)

 |Date Taken: